Horaddrim/golua/README.md

 WARNING!
 Please expect breaking changes and unstable APIs.
 Most of them are currently at an early, experimental stage.

+# CLI usage

+`glua` is the binary that calls the interpreter to run your `.lua` files, check the `glua help` for all the flags and the options about running files.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a